pallets-eco/flask-security/docs/models.rst

 Trackable
 ^^^^^^^^^

-If you enable user tracking by setting your application's `SECURITY_TRACKABLE` configuration value to `True`, your `User` model will require the following additional fields:
+If you enable user tracking by setting your application's :py:data:`SECURITY_TRACKABLE` configuration value to `True`, your `User` model will require the following additional fields: